Daniel-Lou-Mar/Flight-query/README.md

 - **flet**:
   A framework for building interactive web, mobile, and desktop applications in Python.
 It is used to create the graphical user interface (GUI) of this application.

-- **errors** (module with `VanessaLovesDani`):
-  A custom module included in the project for handling specific error cases.
-It is not part of the standard Python library and must be present within the project structure.

 ## How It Works

 1. **Input File Processing:**